First Opium War: Skirmish at Kowloon

 In early July 1839 a group of British merchant sailors in Kowloon became intoxicated after consuming rice liqueur.
 Two of the sailors became agitated with and beat to death Lin Weixi, a villager from nearby Tsim Sha Tsui.
 Superintendent Elliot ordered the arrest of the two men, and paid compensation to Lin's family and village.
 However, he refused a request to turn the sailors over to Chinese authorities, fearing they would be killed in accordance with the Chinese legal code.
 Commissioner Lin saw this as an obstruction of justice and Chinese sovereignty, therefore he ordered the sailors to be handed over.
 Elliot instead held a trial for the accused men aboard a warship at sea, with himself serving as the judge and merchant captains serving as jurors.
 He invited the Qing authorities to observe and comment on the proceedings, but the offer was declined.
 The naval court convicted 5 sailors of assault and rioting, and sentenced them to fines along with hard labour in Britain (a verdict later overturned in British courts).

 1841 painting of the Chinese fort at Kowloon.

 Angered by the violation of China's sovereignty, Lin recalled Chinese labourers from Macau and issued an edict preventing the sale of food to the British.
 War Junks were deployed to the mouth of the Pearl River, while signs were placed and rumours spread by the Qing that they had poisoned the freshwater springs traditionally used to restock foreign merchant ships.
 On 23 August a ship belonging to a prominent opium merchant was attacked by lascar pirates while travelling downriver from Guangzhou to Macau.
 Rumors spread among the British that it had been Chinese soldiers who had attacked the ship, and Elliot ordered all British ships to leave the coast of China by 24 August.
 That same day Macau barred British ships from its harbour at the request of Lin.
 The commissioner travelled in person to the city, where he was welcomed by some of the inhabitants as a hero who had restored law and order.
 The flight from Macau ensured that by the end of August over 60 British ships and over 2000 people were idling off of the Chinese coast, fast running out of provisions.
-On 30 August HMS Volage arrived to defend the fleet from a potential Chinese attack, and Elliot warned Qing authorities in Kowloon that the embargo on food and water must be ended soon.
+On 30 August arrived to defend the fleet from a potential Chinese attack, and Elliot warned Qing authorities in Kowloon that the embargo on food and water must be ended soon.